Skip to content

 Sun in the face or in your back.

 Most of all, you must both have the same light on you!
-Avoid having one part to guest seating in the sun, and the other ones in the shadow.
+Avoid having one part to the guest sitting in the sun and the other one in the shadow.

 duluth

-Once you are introduced as husband and wife, don’t forget to kiss again and again.
+Once you are introduced as husband and wife, don’t forget to kiss again and again for 10 long seconds.

 Also, before the ceremony, gently ask the officiant to move away from the “hotel” when you are kissing (at least 10 feet left or right).